-- A cafe which serves food and drink all year from 10:00am until 3:00pm, as well as a refreshment kiosk which is situated by the play area.
+- A cafe which serves food and drink all year from 10:00am until 5:00pm (earlier closing time applies during the winter season – please call ahead for details if required), as well as a refreshment kiosk which is situated by the play area.

 - Many Picnic areas.

-- A large indoor play area for children, (where they must be supervised at all times by an adult.
+- A large indoor play area for children open all year from 10:00am until 5:00pm (earlier closing time applies during the winter season – please call ahead for details if required), (where they must be supervised at all times by an adult.
 Shoes must be removed but socks kept on at all times).
 For full rules of the indoor play area please click here.

 Since the park was taken over by its current owners in February 2008 a lot of work went in to ensuring that we make the park as accessible as possible to wheelchair users and people who are not able to walk long distances.
 There are numerous benches around the park to help break up the walk, and we are planning on putting more benches in all the time.

 In 2008 there were numerous areas around the park (such as the Meerkat and Otter enclosures) were very difficult or impossible to access by wheel chair.
 We have tried to eliminate as many of these as possible and there shouldn’t be any animals which you cannot see if you use a wheel chair (although some walk through enclosures may still be difficult to access, such as the Flamingos, however in the name of the welfare of our animals, such things can sometimes be unavoidable – you can still see any such animals from outside the enclosure).